carmatthews/meraki-customCV-azure/README.md

 The first step is to capture a set of images to use for training a custom object detection model.

 ## Tips for Image Capture
-*   Capture enough images to include a minimum of 50 examples of each class to be detetcted - but the more the better.
+*   Capture enough images to include a minimum of 50 examples of each class to be detected - but the more the better.

 * Keep the ratio between the most and least frequently captured classes below 2 to 1.

-* The more classes you have, the more individaul samples per class you will need.
+* The more classes you have, the more individual samples per class you will need.
 If you have more than 50 classes, you would want a minimum of 200 examples of each class.

 * It's helpful to capture images with different lighting, settings, and combinations that are relevant to the scenario the model would be used in.

 * Place the objects in different orientations, positions, locations, and include some objects that you do NOT want to detect as well.
-Also, you may want to partially obscure some of the objects as well, by blocking with other objects or not being in completley in the frame.
+Also, you may want to partially obscure some of the objects as well, by blocking with other objects or not being in completely in the frame.

 For more information and suggestion see: [Improve your Custom Vision Model](https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/getting-started-improving-your-classifier).